fhilton/TechnicalCommunityContent/Open Dev Framework/Docker/Session 3 - Hands On/readme.md

 You now have a pair of files containing a public key and a private key.
 Remember where these files are located, because you will need them in subsequent exercises.

 <a name="Exercise2"></a>
-## Exercise 2: Create a container service ##
+## Exercise 3: Create a container service ##

 Now that you have an SSH key pair, you can deploy an Azure Container Service.
-In this exercise, you will use the Azure Portal to create a container service for running Docker containers, and you will configure the service to use Docker Swarm.
-Swarm is a native Docker technology that creates a cluster of Docker Engine nodes allowing container workloads to be spread across multiple nodes in a cluster.
+In this exercise, you will use the Azure Portal to create a container service for running Docker containers, and you will configure the service to use DCOS.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to log in, do so using your Microsoft account.